 Credit will be earned only for courses that are fully completed, including final exams.
 In British universities where both “class grades” and “exam grades” are given – e.g., the London School of Economics – no credits will be given for a course in which an exam grade is not received.

-To receive credit toward the economics major for courses taken abroad, you must present the following material to the Economics Department Off-Campus Study Advisor – after you return to Colby from your time abroad and once your study abroad classes have been noted on your transcript:
+To receive credit toward the economics major for courses taken abroad, you must turn in the following material to the Economics Department office in Diamond 346. – after you return to Colby from your time abroad and once your study abroad classes have been noted on your transcript:

 1. An application form, downloadable here: Application for Economics Credit.

-2. A transcript from the university as received by Colby’s registrar and at a minimum a syllabus for each course.
+2. At a minimum a syllabus for each course.
 Papers, exams, or problem sets from each course are strongly recommended as evidence of the work you completed and may be requested by the Economics Department Off-Campus Study Advisor.

 The Off-Campus study advisor will reach out to you with any questions or if any additional materials are required.
-Upon approval, the Registrar’s office will receive an e-mail noting the economics equivalent credit (with a cc to you) and a hard copy of the application is placed in department files to insure that the course is counted toward your major requirements and the equivalence will be noted on your Colby transcript.
+Upon approval, the Registrar’s office will receive an e-mail noting the economics equivalent credit (with a cc to you) and a hard copy of the application is placed in department files to insure that the course is counted toward your major requirements and the equivalence is noted on your Colby transcript.